osuagwu/laradmin/packages/bethelchika/laradmin/docs/menu.md

 ```php
 Navigation::create('somename','sometag','primary.feeds',['namedRoute'=>'feeds.show','namedRouteParams'=[0],'isDummy'=>true]);
 ```
-Note the the namedRouteParams property has to be provided if the route needs parameter but the values can be any thing here since only the route name is relevant here.
+Note the the namedRouteParams property has to be provided if the route needs parameter but the values can be any thing here since only the route name is relevant.

-A more efficient way to add dummy-like behaviour with creating new items is to add dummy route names to an item uisng addDummyNamedRoutes method:
+A more efficient way to add dummy-like behaviour when creating new items is to add dummy route names to an item using addDummyNamedRoutes method:

 ```php
 $admin_nav=$laradmin->navigation->create('Comicpic','comicpic','admin.apps',[